Boilerr/Coffee-Table-REST/Git.md

 Merge made by recursive.
 (Summary of changes)
 $ git tag -a 1.2.1
+$ git push origin 1.2.1 # Push new tag to origin
 ```

 Next, include the bugfix in develop, too: